 Tuzigoot Human History

 Two grey stone points on a black background.
 Both are pointed at the top and have a notch at the base.
-One is solid grey, the other has stripes of light/dark grey
+One is mostly solid grey, the other has stripes of light/dark grey

 Two Clovis points from an archeological site near Wupatki National Monument in Flagstaff